sophtompa/sophtompa/README.md

 My name is Sophie, and I have recently completed a course bootcamp in JavaScript basics.
 I have a particular interest in coding in JavaScript and Python.

 🔭 I’m currently working on hosting a final version of a group project: Stackdew Valley.

-This is a project where I built a small web browser game with a team of five other people, which we based on our experience in Northcoders and the idea of making a career change into tech.
-The game involves farming elements, where you grow a coding student (a 'devling'), and battle scenes, where the students fight for a place in the job market.
-This was made mainly using JavaScript and Phaser.
+This is a small game hosted in the web browser, based on our experience of the Northcoders bootcamp.
+This was mainly built using JavaScript and Phaser, with Tiled for visuals and Firebase for the database and hosting.

 You can find the hosted link here soon...